pennyw1ze/NotesMasterECS/AI&ML/LectureNotes.md

 I start from the initial state and keep a fronteer variable.
 The fronteer contains all the neighbors of the visited states.
 If a goal state is in the fronteer, I reach it and I found a valid plan, otherwise I continue the exploration.

-We start with a fronteer, a set of pairs, plan and state. a plan is  a set of actions that brought us from S0 to S.
+We start with a fronteer, a set of pairs, plan and state.
+A plan is  a set of actions that brought us from $S_0$ to $S$.

 ##### Flaws:
 - We have to save the whole space in memory;